g-ongenae/assert-or-boom/doc/or/orNotExtended.md

 # orNotExtended

-Throw a Boom.Not Extended if the previous assertions where false.
+Throw a Boom.Not Extended if the previous assertions were false.

 ## Skeleton